preciofishbone/OmniaDocs/web-content-management/publishing-features/banners/index.rst

 Banners
 ===========================

-A banner can either be centrally managed that can and reused on several web pages (Reusable Banner or a Banner Group) or created "locally" through the Banner Control.
+A banner can either be a centrally managed banner that can be reused on several web pages (Reusable Banner or a Banner Group), or created "locally" through the Banner Control.

 Reusable Banners
 ******************